manvirag/tech_learning_tinkering/hld/concepts_backup/database_notion/Databases/Database scaling/Distributed transaction.md

 	- Its very less probable that after prepare, node failed to commit, but possible ( just clarifying phase nothing but begin and exec command without command as mentioned in above golang code).
 	- Failure cases:
 		- Fail in middle of prepare -> abort all . --> consistent. ( via node )
-		- Fail in middle of commit ( via node ) -> will require to maintain the status of all commit and rollback them and make it consistent state. ( that's why it is important , that our system is fault tolerance to this failure, shouldn't be disacter in consistency , it should work well -> like in case of digital wallet , we remove money first from account A and commit , event after that it fail, that is very disacter at as of now , once we get to know about failure -> we will validate and increase the amount of A), that's why sometime it called blocking protol.
+		- Fail in middle of commit ( via node ) -> will require to maintain the status of all commit and rollback them and make it consistent state. ( that's why it is important , that our system is fault tolerance to this failure, shouldn't be disacter in consistency , it should work well -> like in case of digital wallet , we remove money first from account A and commit , after that it fail, that is very disacter at as of now , once we get to know about failure -> we will validate and increase the amount of A), that's why sometime it called blocking protol.
 		- Failure via coordinator crash -> in middle of prepare -> very risky -> all node will be stuck until the coordinator recover and locking those row for other -> disaster. => how to solve this ??
 			- There are some solution -> mentioned in the above notes as fault tolerant two phase commit -> high level all nodes including coordinate will be in consensus algorithm and share their heartbeat to other node, and if any node crash , we abort the transactions.
 			- Some other solution -> TC/C, Saga, they have their own pros and cons
 		- Failure via coordinater -> in middle of commit -> same , after recover with help of status rollback things.
+        - Note cooridination nothing but the server implementing distributed transaction, node are nothing but the database which are part of distributed transaction.

 2. TC/C ( Try Confirm/Cancel)
 	- Its a compensating transaction as mentioned by ALEX xu, what that mean ?  -> tx which can do undo of failed transaction i.e. rollback